 Year 8 Digital Futures builds upon knowledge developed within the Foundation Course at Year 7.
 There is an emphasis on the application of Computational Thinking Skills across a range of core digital learning areas that aim to safely prepare students for their digital futures.
-Students will develop their knowledge and understanding on how to build rockets, create games and automate robotics using programming software.
+Students will develop their knowledge and understanding on how to create games and automate robotics using programming software.
 They will develop skills on how to collect, analyse and present data, and continue to build their understanding of how to safely navigate their digital futures.

-- Unit 1: Computer Graphics and Game Development - Unit 2: Space, Rockets and Data Analytics - Unit 3: Robotics and Autonomous Mars Rovers
+- Unit 1: Computer Graphics and Game Development

+- Unit 2: Data Analytics

+- Unit 3: Robotics and Autonomous Vehicles